 Based in: Brookline, MA

-Recently appointed, Paul Howe is responsible for the overall strategy and administration of the Feinstein International Center.
-A recognized expert on the topic of famine, he brings to his new role over 17 years of experience working with the United Nations World Food Program (WFP).
+As director, Paul Howe is responsible for the overall strategy and administration of the Feinstein International Center.
+A recognized expert on the topic of famine, he brings to his role over 17 years of experience working with the United Nations World Food Program (WFP).
 In his last assignment, he served as WFP Country Director in Nigeria.
-He has previously worked in Afghanistan, Uganda, and Laos and at WFP’s headquarters in Italy.
+He previously worked in Afghanistan, Uganda, and Laos and at WFP’s headquarters in Italy.
 Even while serving as a senior leader in WFP, Paul continued his research and publication activities on the issues of hunger, famine, and the humanitarian-development-peace nexus.

-Paul received his bachelor’s degree from Harvard University, his master’s degree from Princeton University, and his doctorate from the Institute of Development Studies at the University of Sussex.
+Paul received a bachelor’s degree from Harvard University, a master’s degree from Princeton University, and a doctorate from the Institute of Development Studies at the University of Sussex.

 He lives in Brookline, MA, with his wife and daughter.